Fordingbridge

-Fordingbridge is a town and broader civil parish with a population of 6,000 on the River Avon in the New Forest District of Hampshire, England, near the Dorset and Wiltshire borders and on the edge of the New Forest, famed for its late medieval seven-arch bridge.
+Fordingbridge is a town and broader civil parish with a population of 6,200 on the River Avon in the New Forest District of Hampshire, England.
+It is located near the Dorset and Wiltshire borders and on the edge of the New Forest.

 It is 81 mi southwest of London, and 10 mi south of the city of Salisbury.
-Fordingbridge is a former market town.
+Fordingbridge is a former market town famed for its seven-arch late medieval bridge, which crosses the River Avon at the centre of the town.
 The Avon Valley Path passes through the town.
-The town excluding linear settlement Sandleheath (included in its headline population with other outlying houses, totalling 1,526 residents) has a density of 30.2 persons per hectare (7820 per sq. mi.).

 Since 1982 Fordingbridge has been twinned with Vimoutiers in Normandy, France.

 Overview

+Known as "The Northern Gateway" to the New Forest, Fordingbridge is popular with tourists, with various campsites, pubs and restaurants, and other tourist facilities locally.
+The Fordingbridge Museum, which houses many local and New Forest history exhibits, and the Visitor Information Centre are located within King's Yard, Salisbury Street.
+The town's High Street is well known for its pubs, cafes and local shops.
+The town also has its own Cinema, within the buildings of a former pottery.
+Rockbourne Roman Villa is in the nearby village of Rockbourne which sits 3 mi northwest of Fordingbridge.
+The village of Breamore is 3 miles north of Fordingbridge and is home to Elizabethan country house, Breamore House.